 Roundworms are relatively common in free-range hens, and the main signs are diarrhoea and weight loss or a drop in production.
 The lifecycle involves worm eggs being passed in faeces to contaminate the environment, and birds become infected when they pick up the eggs when foraging.

-There are many types of intestinal worm, including ascarids, the caecal worm, the hairworm and gapeworm.
+There are many types of intestinal worms, including ascarids, the caecal worm, hairworm and gapeworm.
 If you want to test for worms, your veterinarian may be able to arrange for laboratory tests on faecal samples.

 Control of worms is best achieved by range management to prevent the build-up of worm eggs on the ground.
 This means removing accumulated droppings, rotating outdoor paddocks, and liming, ploughing and re-grassing badly contaminated ground.

-For treatment, poultry anthelmintics can be added to the feed or water, and in small flocks, birds can be individually dosed with anthelmintic such as ivermectin.
+For treatment, poultry anthelmintics can be added to the feed or water, and in small flocks, birds can be individually dosed with anthelmintics such as ivermectin.
 An expert such as a veterinarian can advise on the best option for your flock.
-With anthelmintic treatment, be mindful of the witholding times (the time that should elapse before eggs or meat are eaten).
+With anthelmintic treatment, be mindful of the withholding times (the time that should elapse before eggs or meat are eaten).

 External parasites (ectoparasites)

 External parasites are those that live on the skin, and the most common types are mites and lice.
-They can occur in birds in any management system, and tend to be more severe in birds in poor body condition.
+They can occur in birds in any management system and tend to be more severe in birds in poor body conditions.
 But external parasites can cause ill-thrift too, so as with internal worms, once birds are infested, it tends to be a downward spiral.